ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 # Linking to real values

 When querying a YANG Data Model, as the one provided in {{Fig-YDM}}, some leaves contains information that are available outside on the model itself.
 This can be the case of the "statusLED" leaf, where an action is require to setup the appropriate color when the leaf is write, or the "sensorValue" which interact with a physical sensor on the managed device.
+Other leaves, such as "index" do not require interaction, the value is directly stored in the database.

 We wrote a script taking the .sid file generated with pyang and the "--sid-extension" argument to generate C code for generating template for these functions.
 We try keep SID transparent and uses as much as possible the YANG identifiers which are easier to manipulate by a programmer.